-Tied to the popular feature, Variety’s inaugural Music for Screens Summit will feature panels, workshops & interviews with music supervisors, composers, publishing executives & filmmakers driving music for TV, film theater, video games & commercials.
+Tied to the popular feature, Variety’s inaugural Music for Screens Summit features panels and keynote interviews with the music supervisors, composers, publishing executives and creatives driving music for TV, film, theater, video games and commercials.

-Leading music executives, producers/talent and their partners will present case studies exploring the most successful commercial synchs in the last year.
+Leading music executives, producers, talent representatives and their partners will present case studies exploring the most successful commercial synchs in the last year.

 11:15 a.m. to 11:35 a.m.
 Networking Break

 11:35 a.m. to 12:25 p.m.
 High-Scorers – The Composer Roundtable, Presented by ASCAP

 These days, music in film and television might play the role of costar, plot device, emotional trigger and soundtrack all at once.
 What are the challenges faced by today’s composers for visual media?
 How has music placement changed with the arrival of Netflix, Hulu and on-demand digital television?
 What are the sonic trends and genres that directors and audiences respond to?
 Leading composers converge to discuss and share their stories.